Back

 Gemini Custody & Institutional Solutions

-One of Gemini’s most robust sectors is its institutional wing.
-In 2025 and 2026, Gemini became a preferred custodian for several landmark financial products, including the VanEck Solana ETF.
-The custody platform is SOC 1 Type 2 and SOC 2 Type 2 certified, providing a level of audited security that few other exchanges can match.
+One of Gemini’s more established business segments is its institutional division.
+In 2025 and 2026, Gemini served as custodian for several notable financial products, including the VanEck Solana ETF.
+The custody platform is SOC 1 Type 2 and SOC 2 Type 2 certified, reflecting audited controls related to financial reporting and data security.

 User Interface & Experience

 The user experience (UX) on Gemini is designed to be approachable.
-The web interface uses white space effectively, avoiding the cluttered “cockpit” feel of platforms like Binance.
-Navigation is intuitive: the “Portfolio” tab gives a clear breakdown of holdings, while “Discovery” allows users to track market movers.
+The web interface uses white space effectively, avoiding the cluttered layout often associated with some larger exchanges.
+Navigation is straightforward: the Portfolio tab provides a breakdown of holdings, while Discovery allows users to track market activity.

 Gemini Fees and Pricing

-Understanding the Gemini fee structure involves distinguishing between the two primary interfaces, as each is designed for a different type of transaction volume and user experience.
+Understanding the Gemini fee structure involves distinguishing between the two primary interfaces, each designed for a different transaction volume and user experience.
 The platform uses a tiered pricing model that correlates with the level of execution control and 30-day trading volume.

 Standard Interface Fees